Mizzou AD Joins Several Others With Tiger Ties in the Current Class

 Socially, Missouri student-athletes have seen tremendous growth, from coach and student-athlete involvement with Big Brothers-Big Sisters and The Food Bank for Central and Northeast Missouri, to local children's hospitals and Habitat for Humanity.
 Missouri Athletics not only makes an impact on the playing fields, but in the lives of the community it serves.
 In addition, Mizzou Athletics is heavily involved in the United Way and prides itself on having 100% involvement from its department each fall.

 Alden's legacy will transcend his program's consistent success in the classroom, socially and in competition.
 Upon his appointment as Director of Athletics in 1998, Missouri faced an uncertain future as it entered the Big 12 Conference era.
-Competing with an annual budget of just $13.7 million at the time of his arrival, Alden has grown Missouri's operating fortunes to a record $74 million and has added state-of-the art facilities and amenities at nearly every venue in the Sports Park at Mizzou.
-Overall, Alden has helped lead a record $233.2 million facility resurgence for MU athletics since his arrival and Mizzou is currently in the midst of a new $200 million facility project following the 2012 move into the SEC.
+Competing with an annual budget of just $13.7 million at the time of his arrival, Alden has grown Missouri's operating fortunes to a record $85 million and has added state-of-the art facilities and amenities at nearly every venue in the Sports Park at Mizzou.
+Overall, Alden has helped lead a record $233.2 million facility resurgence for MU athletics since his arrival.

 Highly regarded by his peers, Alden's success at Missouri has earned him national notoriety amongst the NCAA hierarchy.
 He has helped to drive policy that has not only shaped the current landscape of intercollegiate athletics, but has paved the way for the future growth of college sports as a whole.